 Origin of loot1

-Examples from the Web for looting
+Example sentences from the Web for loot

 But burning, rioting, and looting are disgraceful—and they make for real-life victims we somehow never hear about.